-The Company's main sources of income relate to investment income and earned premiums on its outstanding book of business and the majority of the Company's expenses relate to employee compensation and other operating expenses.
+The Company's main sources of income relate to investment income and earned premiums on its outstanding book of business and the majority of the Company's expenses relate the amortization of deferred acquisition costs.

-On December 27, 2023 the Bermuda government enacted a corporate income tax at the rate of 15% which will apply for accounting periods starting on or after January 1, 2025.
-The enactment of the corporate income tax regime requires the Company to recognize Bermuda deferred taxes for the first time and is recognized in the period that includes the date of enactment.
-Effective at the beginning of 2025, the Company will be subject to a 15% corporate income tax.

-The new Bermuda corporate income tax allows an economic transition adjustment (ETA) equal to the difference between the fair market value and the carrying value of assets and liabilities of the Company as of September 30, 2023.
-The ETA resulted in the establishment of a deferred tax asset and corresponding benefit of \$18.8 million reported in the fourth quarter of 2023 consolidated statement of operations.
+On December 27, 2023 the Bermuda government enacted a corporate income tax at the rate of 15% which applies for accounting periods starting on or after January 1, 2025.
+The enactment of the corporate income tax regime required the Company to recognize Bermuda deferred taxes for the first time in the fourth quarter of 2023.
+An ETA equal to the difference between the fair market value and the carrying value of assets and liabilities of the Company and its Bermuda insurance subsidiary as of September 30, 2023 resulted in the establishment of a deferred tax asset and corresponding benefit of \$188.8 million reported in the fourth quarter of 2023 consolidated statements of operations.
 The ETA is expected to be utilized over 10 to 15 years, beginning in 2025.
 Refer to Section iv, Solvency Valuation for how the deferred tax asset is valued in the economic balance sheet.